 For example, for Round 1, the final approval may take place in May (possibly as late as July).
-The award contract will be made, and the project can incur expenses, from a specified date in May 2017 through the day before that date in May 2019.
+The award contract will be made, and the project can incur expenses, from the day after the final approval in 2017 through the day before that date in 2019.

 Round 2 is typically approved between November and January.

 4. What compliance requirements may apply to my project?